 For years I have been writing texts, stories, lyrics and poems.
 I guess there has never been a week without writing something, even if it were just some lines in my head scribbled in a textbook.
 People judged me for being too sensitive.
 That time these words hurt like hell, but when I think about it now, I can’t blame them.
 I can’t blame them, because no one knew, where all these feelings had their origin.
 The kind of closeness that hurts the most.
 Sexual assault.

 I got raped by a disguised stranger in my parents’ garden when I was 13 years old.
 He didn’t stop torturing my shaking body by making me satisfy him in every fucked up way.
+He choked and harmed me, threatend me with bare words until there was nothing left inside of me.
 That’s what happened.
 A single hour in my life that changed me and my world completely, but: Only a few people in my life know about it.
 Why?
-It took me ten years to answer this question.
+It took me years to answer this question.
 At first I thought it’s because, I can’t talk about it.
 So whenever someone asked the random question „how are you“ and I couldn’t say „yeah, fine“ I came up with another story.
 That doesn’t mean I lied to this person.
 I couldn’t tell them that I was going through a bad phase because someone broke my heart, which stung into the gaping wound of „You can’t love this me in general“.

 I just told them my heart was broken.
 In return they told me that time will heal everything and I said „yeah, thanks“ but thought „hell, no“.
 And they wondered why I didn’t get over it for such a long time.
 If I told them my whole story, they would’ve understand, right?
 So why the hell didn’t I?